The North Pole’s floating

 to an undisturbed ecosystem

-The direct impacts, and resulting stressors, generated by vessels involved with commercial fishing, trans-boundary shipping, cruise-ship tourism, and hydrocarbon/mineral exploration-extraction put at heightened risk the sustainability of the Arctic Ocean’s biodiversity, and the life-supporting ecosystem services this biodiversity provides to the global public.
+The direct impacts, stressors and risks posed by vessels involved in commercial fishing, transboundary cargo shipping, and deep-sea hydrocarbon and mineral exploration/extraction put at heightened risk the sustainability of the Arctic Ocean’s biodiversity and associated ecosystem services.

 Learn more about this issue